gadzooks/weather-go-api/README.md

 Sample REST Go api to get locations and regions to be used by Ruby on Rails weather website.

 ## Goals of this service
-Create sample CRUD REST api in Go which has :
+Create sample CRUD REST api in Go with :
 - Go REST api and its dependencies like mongodb, run locally via docker-compose
 - Integ testing via newman and docker-compose up postman_checks
 - Follow REST naming conventions